The Great Alaskan Adventure

 We depart Whittier early to head back to Anchorage and catch our small plane flight out to an exclusive lodge in Lake Clark National Park & Preserve.
 There, we will have the assistance of a lodge guide to take us out to view and photograph the Alaskan coastal brown bear.
 In the evening, we will retire to the lodge for a gourmet dinner, wine and photo review.

-We take a small plane flight in the morning back to Anchorage and the completion of our voyage!
+We take a small plane flight in the morning back to Anchorage and complete our amazing voyage in Alaska!

 Per person in double occupancy room